christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

 1.4.
 Nietzschean 'Slave Morality' \
 1.5.
 Nietzschean 'Ressentiment' (Weaponizing the "Chandala" Castes)\
 1.6.
 Control Mechanisms\
 Chapter 2.
+Survival of the Weakest \
+Chapter 3.
 Secularization of Christianity\
-Chapter 3.
+Chapter 4.
 Marxism is Secularized Christianity\
-3.1.
+4.1.
 Marxist Denominations\
-3.2.
+4.2.
 Secular Christian Tenets and Ethics\
-Chapter 4.
+Chapter 5.
 Judaism Vs. Christianity: What do the Jews Believe?\
-Chapter 5.
+Chapter 6.
 Conclusion\
 Footnotes

 Preface